MDA framework

 In game design the Mechanics-Dynamics-Aesthetics (MDA) framework is a tool used to analyze games.
-It formalizes the consumption of games by breaking them down into three components: Mechanics, Dynamics and Aesthetics.
+It formalizes the properties of games by breaking them down into three components: Mechanics, Dynamics and Aesthetics.
 These three words have been used informally for many years to describe various aspects of games, but the MDA framework provides precise definitions for these terms and seeks to explain how they relate to each other and influence the player's experience.